FreeRADIUS/wiki.freeradius.org/guide/SQL-HOWTO-for-freeradius-3.x-on-Debian-Ubuntu.md

 Next enable the sql module by executing

 <pre>
-    cd /etc/raddb/mods-enabled
+    cd mods-enabled
     ln -s ../mods-available/sql sql
 </pre>

-Edit /etc/raddb/sites-available/default (or whatever site config you use) and uncomment the line containing 'sql' in the authorize{} section.
-The best place to put it is just after the 'files' entry.
-Indeed, if you'll just be using SQL, and not falling back to text files, you could comment out or delete the 'files' entry altogether.
+Edit /`sites-available/default` (or whatever site config you use) and uncomment the line containing `sql` in the `authorize{}` section.

-Additionally, edit /etc/raddb/sites-available/inner-tunnel and uncomment the line containing 'sql' under "authorize {}".
+Additionally, edit `sites-available/inner-tunnel` and uncomment the line containing 'sql' under "authorize {}".

 Also uncomment the line saying 'sql' in the accounting{} section to tell FreeRADIUS to store accounting records in SQL as well.